Saturday, February 28, 2004

 Positions Vacant

-Expert in Swiss Yodelling and modern Alaskan Linguistic Semiosis with a PhD in Conics from Obscureville University who goes by the name of Robert ‘Bob’ Jenkins.
+WANTED: Expert in Swiss Yodelling and modern Alaskan Linguistic Semiosis with a PhD in Conics from Obscureville University who goes by the name of Robert ‘Bob’ Jenkins.
 Apply in person at my house, Mayfield, next Monday, like we arranged.
 And don’t forget to bring a six-pack along.

 PAY RANGE: Anything you want, Bob.